LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/managing-messaging-conversations.md

 ## Replying to consumers

 You can reply by using free text, but we recommend using predefined content.
 Your contact center manager would have created a set of quick answers to the most common inquiries that you can easily enter into the conversation.
-By choosing predefined content templates, you can lower your average response time by saving time that would have been spent typing out responses.
+By choosing Predefined Content templates, you can lower your average response time by saving time that would have been spent typing out responses.
 Some predefined answers will have associated hotkeys that will enable you to enter responses even more easily.

 ![](/img/managing-messaging-conversations-10.png)